Learn How to Relax Without Alcohol:...

 15. Music and Audio

-Music can help you regulate your feelings.
+Music is a powerful tool for regulating your feelings.
 Research shows that listening to music activates the limbic system, which is the part of your brain involved in emotion and memory.20 Different types of music can affect your mood in different ways, depending on the tempo, volume, and genre.
-You might also connect certain songs with different times in your life.

 As you learn how to relax without alcohol, you can explore different types of music to see what works for you.
 Instrumental pieces or nature sounds might help you unwind.
 You might also enjoy podcasts or audiobooks.